missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can See Sealed Criminal Records in Missouri?

 Access to closed/sealed criminal records in Missouri is limited.
 Generally, no one can access any expunged criminal record as these records are destroyed.
-However, records that have been closed can still be accessed by criminal justice agencies, law enforcement agencies, subjects of record, parties with a court order, department of health and senior services, federal agencies, and other parties listed under section 610.120, RSMo.
+However, records that have been closed may still be accessed by authorized parties.
+Some examples include criminal justice agencies, law enforcement agencies, subjects of record, parties with a court order, department of health and senior services, federal agencies, and other parties listed under section 610.120, RSMo.

 How to Obtain Sealed Records in Missouri